 Licenses can be amended to obtain additional HSLS:09 restricted-use data or restricted-use data from other NCES surveys.

 You can tag which variables you would like to download from the vast HSLS:09 public-use dataset by using the EDAT, a data analysis tool operated on the NCES website.
-Agree to the terms of EDAT usage, select HSLS:09 base year when asked, and explore the variables and frequency distributions of the public-use data.
+Agree to the terms of EDAT usage, select HSLS:2009/13 when asked, and explore the variables and frequency distributions of the public-use data.
 Once you choose the variables you wish to download, select in which statistical software package format you would like to download the data, and follow the on-screen directions.
 The data will be downloaded to your hard drive almost instantaneously.

 You must edit the syntax file you download for your specific statistical software package to indicate where on your hard drive you want the data to be stored.
 NCES cannot predict the name of your computer’s hard drive, so we leave that editing to you.
 You must direct your computer where to load and store the data through revising that syntax file before running it.

 If you still experience trouble, please contact the HSLS:09 project team.
 We can help troubleshoot and offer more specific solutions.

 First, download the Data File Documentation.
 This documentation provides critical, valuable information for understanding and analyzing the data.
 The Data File Documentation also includes a codebook with the frequencies for all variables in the public-use dataset.
 Read through this document to familiarize yourself with the sample, the data structure, the research questions which the variables are designed to address, the potential for addressing other research questions, and so much more.

 Then, explore!
 Examine the frequency distributions of your variables of interest, start running analyses to learn how the variables work together.